Skip to main content

 Overview

-The Context Exploration Engine (CEE) provides a high-level Python API for managing and exploring data contexts in IOWarp.
-The API is accessible through the wrp_cee Python module and offers a simple interface for data assimilation, querying, retrieval, and cleanup operations.
+The wrp_cee Python module provides a high-level API for managing and exploring data contexts in IOWarp.
+It offers a simple interface for data assimilation, querying, retrieval, and cleanup operations.

 Module: wrp_cee